sodul/terraform-provider-clumio/docs/resources/policy.md

 <a id="nestedblock--operations--backup_window_tz"></a>
 ### Nested Schema for `operations.backup_window_tz`

-Required:

-- `start_time` (String) The time when the backup window opens.
-Specify the start time in the format `hh:mm`, where `hh` represents the hour of the day and `mm` represents the minute of the day based on the 24 hour clock.

 Optional:

 - `end_time` (String) The time when the backup window closes.
 Specify the end time in the format `hh:mm`, where `hh` represents the hour of the day and `mm` represents the minute of the day based on the 24 hour clock.
 Leave empty if you do not want to specify an end time.
 If the backup window closes while a backup is in progress, the entire backup process is aborted.
 The next backup will be performed when the  backup window re-opens.
+- `start_time` (String) The time when the backup window opens.
+Specify the start time in the format `hh:mm`, where `hh` represents the hour of the day and `mm` represents the minute of the day based on the 24 hour clock.

+<a id="nestedblock--operations--slas"></a>
+### Nested Schema for `operations.slas`

+Required:

+- `retention_duration` (Block, Required) The retention time for this SLA.
+For example, to retain the backup for 1 month, set unit=months and value=1. (see [below for nested schema](#nestedblock--operations--slas--retention_duration))
+- `rpo_frequency` (Block, Required) The minimum frequency between backups for this SLA.
+Also known as the recovery point objective (RPO) interval.
+For example, to configure the minimum frequency between backups to be every 2 days, set unit=days and value=2.
+To configure the SLA for on-demand backups, set unit=on_demand and leave the value field empty. (see [below for nested schema](#nestedblock--operations--slas--rpo_frequency))

+<a id="nestedblock--operations--slas--retention_duration"></a>
+### Nested Schema for `operations.slas.retention_duration`

+Required:

+- `unit` (String) The measurement unit of the SLA parameter.
+Values include hours, days, months, and years.
+- `value` (Number) The measurement value of the SLA parameter.

+<a id="nestedblock--operations--slas--rpo_frequency"></a>
+### Nested Schema for `operations.slas.rpo_frequency`

+Required:

+- `unit` (String) The measurement unit of the SLA parameter.
+Values include hours, days, months, and years.
+- `value` (Number) The measurement value of the SLA parameter.

+Optional:

+- `offsets` (List of Number) The offset values of the SLA parameter.

 ## Import